QUYLLUR NAANI

 We will awaken the ancestral memories held in our bodies by merging with the landscapes and learning about their magical ways, sacred beverages, and ceremonies.

-As we return to Chavin, Maestra Cecilia and Raúl will lead a Tsunaq Ceremony to complete our journey.
-During this immersion, we will be exposed to traditional Andean cuisine made with locally grown products that will help our physical and subtle bodies adapt with the heights and work with cactus.
+As we return to Chavín, Maestra Cecilia and Raúl will lead a Tsunaq Ceremony to complete our journey.
+During this immersion, we will be exposed to traditional Andean cuisine made with locally grown products that will help our physical and subtle bodies adapt to the heights and work with cactus.

-This archaeological site is a major ceremonial centre that has provided valuable information about the Chavin culture.
+This archaeological site is a major ceremonial center that has provided valuable information about the Chavin culture.
 Chavin de Huátar functioned as a place for the region's residents to assemble and worship.
-The transformation of the centre into a valley-dominating monument elevated it to a regionally significant location.
-People came to Chavin de Huántar as a centre to attend and engage in ceremonies, consult an oracle, or join a cult.
+The transformation of the center into a valley-dominating monument elevated it to a regionally significant location.
+People came to Chavín de Huántar as a center to attend and engage in ceremonies, consult an oracle, or join a cult.

 Tsunaq